WootingKb/wooting-analog-sdk/README.md

 * `wooting-analog-test`: This is a C# test application which can be used to test the SDK through the wrapper.
 * `wooting-analog-test-plugin`: Dummy plugin which uses shared memory so other processes can control the output of the plugin.
 This is used for unit testing of the SDK and allows the `wooting-analog-virtual-kb` to work
 * `wooting-analog-virtual-kb`: Virtual Keyboard using GTK which allows to set the analog value of all the keys through the dummy plugin.
 This allows you to test an Analog SDK implementation without an analog device
+* `wooting-analog-sdk-updater`: Updater tool to update the Analog SDK from Github releases

 ## Building
 ### Build Dependencies